Travel in Austria

 Medium-Sized Urban Malls

-If you don’t feel like traveling far to the large shopping complexes and prefer to stay close to your hotel, or if you’re on your way from Vienna by train or bus, you can enjoy several pleasant medium-sized malls.
+If you don’t feel like traveling far to the large shopping complexes and prefer to stay close to your hotel, you can enjoy several pleasant medium-sized malls.
 These places don’t compare at all to the huge malls mentioned earlier, but you can still enjoy a variety of brand stores, great sales, and discounts.

 Wien Mitte The Mall – Vienna Central Mall